alice-doc/alice-analysis-tutorial/analysis/classes.md

 In this function, the user (i.e. the analyzer) can define the output objects of the analysis.
 These are e.g. histograms in which you store your physics results.
 These output objects can be attached to the output file(s) of the analysis.

+{% callout "Please note" %}
+When you are designing your class for your analysis, it (obviously) pays off to think about which output you need to extract the physics; do you want ten 1D histograms, or will four 2D histograms supply much more information?
+Or would you prefer writing certain information to a TTree, such that you have full information available when post-processing on your laptop?
+All these different output objects bring memory and size considerations, so choose well.
+{% endcallout %}

 ## AliAnalysisTaskSE::UserExec()

 This function is called *for each, single event* over which your analysis task runs.
 This function is your 'event loop'.
+Examples of useful things to do in the UserExec() function:
+* Check if event is having the properties that you want to have in your analysis, if not `return;`
+* Access the physics objects specific to your analysis (e.g. the charged particles in this event, or find the highest momentum particle)
+* Fill the histograms or other output objects

+{% callout "Please note" %}
 If the function `AliAnalysisTaskSE::SelectCollisionCandidates(UInt_t trigger_mask)` is called, it will only be executed for events which pass the trigger selection that you have specified.
+{% endcallout %}

 ## AliAnalysisTaskSE::Terminate()